Ferdinand Larose: Larose Forest

-As of 2016, the 10,700 hectare forest, originally a man-made conifer plantation, is now a mature mixed forest with a diversity of trees including maples, wild flowers, insects and many species of birds and other animals, including mooses.
+As of 2016, the 10,700 hectare forest, originally a man-made conifer plantation, is a mature mixed forest with a diversity of trees including maples, wild flowers, insects and many species of birds and other animals, including mooses.
 "Three generations of forest workers have successively planted trees and maintained the forest.
 In all, more than 18 million trees have been planted".